Amirft04/Amirft04/README.md

 # 💫 About Me:
 Full-stack JavaScript developer with expertise in building dynamic, scalable applications using technologies such as Node.js, React.js, Next.js, and MongoDB. (including sharding), implementing real-time features with Socket.IO, and creating scalable storage solutions with MinIO.
-I am fluent in Persian and Turkish, with an intermediate level of English, and I continually strive to<br>build effective and innovative solutions.
+I am fluent in Persian and Turkish, with an intermediate level of English, and I continually strive to build effective and innovative solutions.

 ## 🌐 Socials: